rciam/rciam-docs/docs/manager/group-management.md

 ![Admin Group Delete Enrollment](../../static/img/manager/admin-group-delete-enrollment.png)
 7. Click the YES button to delete the Enrollment Configuration in the confirmation pop-up window.

+> **_NOTE:_** When deleting an enrollment configuration, all ‘pending approval’ and ‘Waiting for reply’ enrollment requests with this configuration are archived.

 ## Review Enrollment Request

-Once a enrollment request to join a group is submitted admins of the group are notified to review the request if that request requires approval.
+All **enrollment requests**—no matter for the status—are accessible through the **Account Console** for Group admins.
+When a user submits an enrollment request to join a Group and the request requires approval, Group admins are notified via email.
+These notifications include a direct link to the request that needs to be reviewed, streamlining the approval process.
+Admins can view and manage these enrollment requests directly from their Account Console, making it easy to keep track of pending requests and process approvals in a timely manner.

 To review an enrollment request follow these steps:

 1. Login to [Keycloak Account Console](https://kc-example/account/#/) using any of the login credentials already linked to your RCIAM account.